-The second running of the Concordia, Sinaloa, Mexico based Cain Road Race attracted over 75 entries, including the first American competitor, David Anderson.
+The fifth running of the Concordia, Sinaloa, Mexico based Cain Road Race attracted over 75 entries, including the first American competitor, David Anderson.

 GSX-R 600 Suzuki mounted Anderson would go onto finish overall 9th, second in terms of 600/750 (Expert) machinery exponents behind Carlos Alfredo Rodriguez.